serheang/lca2022-ansible/ansible/roles/apache/README.md

-lamp
+apache
 =========

-This is a simplified role to install LAMP stack onto CentOS or Ubuntu.
+This is a simplified role to install apache  onto CentOS or Ubuntu.
 The purpose of the role is to be used in LCA2022 miniconf talk.
-This role still require steps to setup and configure mysql server and securing the apache service.
+This role still require steps to setup, configure and securing the apache service.

 Requirements
 ------------